Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 There are two ways to select a species genome:

-1. Select from the 42 most popular species genomes
+1. Select from an initial selection of 7 popular species genomes.
+The 42 most popular species genomes will be available in the future.

 > Select the icon representing your species genome of interest from the 42 most popular species genomes and select the green 'Add' button.